 For the record!

 Let me conclude with one final point.
 That point being dollar savings – ROI, return on investment is what is driving many data centers towards virtualization.
 Every demo and meeting I have attended has had a smooth talker using slides to show dollar saving if you buy their product.
-For the record, when it costs more to maintain a data center of virtual servers then of physical servers the party is over and, at the current rate of cost that will be soon.
+For the record, when it costs more to maintain a data center of virtual servers than of physical servers the party is over and, at the current rate of the cost that will be soon.
 Based on my experience and listening to administrators and engineers, tools to properly monitor and maintain virtual data centers will soon drive the ROI down below what it costs to maintain the physical data centers they are supposed to replace.